Personal Credit & Types of Consumer Loans

 If you have equity in your home – the house is worth more than you owe on it – you can borrow against that equity to help pay for big projects.
 Home equity loans are good for renovating the house, consolidating credit card debt, major medical billspaying off student loans and many other worthwhile projects.

-• Common loan terms: 5-10 years for home equity loans; 15-30 years for HELOCs
+• Common loan terms: 5 to 10 years for home equity loans; 15 to 30 years for HELOCs

-• APR interest range: 3.29%-11.99%
+• APR interest range: 3.99% to 14.35%

 • Credit score requirements: 660

-• Collateral requirements: the home serves as the collateral
+• Collateral requirements: The home serves as the collateral

 Loans for Veterans (VA Loans)

 The Department of Veterans Affairs (VA) has lending programs available to veterans and their families.
 With this loan, the money comes from a bank, not the VA.
-The VA guarantees the loan and effectively acts as a co-signer, helping you earn higher loan amounts with lower interest rates.
+The VA guarantees the loan and effectively acts as a co-signer, helping you receive higher loan amounts with lower interest rates.

 Small Business Loans